-Maison Fou translates to mad house, but it’s a refreshingly calm and elegant French eatery in an area overrun with generic bars and pubs like The Swan and Yellow Griffin.
-They do sharing plates of meats, cheese and pates as well as small orders of tartare and sausage in addition to stunning mains and brunch.
+Maison Fou translates to mad house, but it’s a refreshingly calm and elegant French restaurant that does sharing plates of meats, cheese and pates as well as small orders of tartare and sausage in addition to stunning mains and brunch.

 It’s owned by international restaurateur Kevin Connell along with local Taku Iwasaki, and managed by Ian Paquin, who has over 20 years of restaurant experience in Toronto.
-They wanted to bring French cuisine to Bloor West Village in a fun way, paying homage to cuisines like Vietnamese and Cajun that often show French influence.
+The restaurant pays homage to cuisines like Vietnamese and Cajun that often show French influence.

 There’s definitely a bistro feel in here, but a cozy vibe that could quickly turn old fashioned is broken up by white brick, looming light fixtures and teal banquettes.

 For a cocktail, we start with the Fou 75, a play on a French 75, a beverage that's classically effervescent and thirst-quenching, but still boozy.

 The choucroute au poisson ($25) is incredibly delicate and balanced.
 The Riesling cream and watercress puree that the BC-farmed lake trout rests upon play nicely with each other and a crispy, tart heap of house sauerkraut adds crunchy texture.